 Using the minion method from my website and online, you can set up this smoker to maintain steady heat of about 225°F for 12-16 hours while you sleep, go to work or do other things.

-Woodwind SG Pellet Smoker –
+Woodwind WiFi Pellet Smoker – $800

 I love the easy ash clean-out feature and the dump chute on the pellet hopper just to name a few of the extras.
 The large hopper holds 22 lbs of pellets and for some flame kissed action, the bottom heat shield slides out of the way via a lever on the outside of the smoker to allow the flames to leap up to the grate.
+Also ships with 4 thermometer probes so you can monitor up to 4 food items!